wandb/docs/content/guides/models/app/features/panels/line-plot/reference.md

 ## Ignore outliers

-Ignore outliers makes the graph set the yaxis min and max to the 5th and 95th percentile of the data instead of setting it to make all data visible.
+Ignore outliers sets the graph's Y-axis range from 5% to 95%, rather than from 0% to 100% to make all data visible.

 ## Expression